 Absolutely!
 Our residents represent diversity in branches of the military and senior-level federal employees, who live in harmony, sharing the experience of having served their country.
 Rank presents no social obstacles, either; in this friendly environment, residents are on a first-name basis.

-The minimum age for single residents is 60.
-For couples, only one spouse need be 60.
+The minimum age for single residents is 62.
 The Board of Directors may consider exceptions on an individual basis.

 The ARC is home to single officers, and GS 14 and above federal employees and their surviving spouses, as well as couples.
 We offer many opportunities for cultural outings, travel, and an active social life, including a club for our “Solos.”
 At the ARC, single persons need not dine alone or travel alone if they desire engaging company.